cjbreezey/DragonRoll/README.md

 # DragonRoll

-* DragonRoll is a clone of the popular anime streaming service Crunchyroll.
-*
+Inspired by Crunchyroll, DragonRoll is a online anime streaming service that allows anime enthusiasts worldwide to browse the latest and most popular anime, create their own accounts, as well as watch trailer videos of the chosen Anime.
+With user experience in mind, the front end structure was designed to provide a simple, yet pleasing user-friendly interface

 [DragonRoll Live](https://dragonroll-1.herokuapp.com/#/)